rototor/pdfbox-graphics2d/README.md

 PDFBox and this library directly, as both are very low level.
 Instead you should use [OpenHtmlToPdf](https://github.com/danfickle/openhtmltopdf).
-OpenHtmlToPdf allows you to build your reports using HTML (which you can generate with any template engine you like, e.g. Apache FreeMarker) and place custom graphs (which are draw using Graphics2D using this library) with <object> HTML tags.
+OpenHtmlToPdf allows you to build your reports using HTML (which you can generate with any template engine you like, e.g. Apache FreeMarker) and place custom graphs (which are draw using Graphics2D using this library) with &lt;object&gt; HTML tags.

 ## Changes